noddos/noddos/README.md

 # Noddos - A device-aware firewall

-The Noddos client monitors network traffic in the home- or enterprise network, identifies IOT and other devices and dynamically applies device-specific ACLs to the traffic of the identified devices.
-It's goal is to identify and stop rogue traffic from devices that have been hacked, for example when a device is being used in a DDOS attack.
+The Noddos client monitors network traffic in the home- or enterprise network, identifies IOT and other devices and will soon dynamically applies device-specific ACLs to the traffic of the identified devices.
+It's goal is to identify and stop rogue traffic from devices that have been breached, for example when a device is being used in a DDOS attack.
 The ACLs are downloaded from the cloud and are generated based on traffic stats uploaded anonymously by the Noddos client.
 You can install the Noddos client on Linux-based (DIY) routers and firewalls and on Home Gateways running firmware from the Lede project.
 For more information see the [Noddos website](https://www.noddos.io/).

 The current focus of Noddos is on building the database of device profiles by getting the client installed on many devices.
 The short-term goal is to make the client available for as many platforms as possible and entice people to install the software by giving them views on the collected data for the devices in their home.
 With many clients reporting data, we can enhance the database of device profiles.
 When that is well underway the focus will shift to adding the actual firewall capability.

 ## Client Overview

-Noddos runs as a daemon to listen to DHCP, DNS and SSDP traffic on the home network.
-It reads DHCP and DNS data from the dnsmasq daemon that should be configured to log extended DNS and DHCP data.
+Noddos runs as a daemon to listen to DHCP, DNS and SSDP traffic on the home or enterprise network.
+It reads DHCP and DNS data from the dnsmasq daemon, if it is configured to log extended DNS and DHCP data.
 If incoming SSDP data has a 'Location' header then Noddos will call the URL contained in the header to collect additional device information.
 Using the Linux Netfilter functionality, it tracks network flows in real time.
-Noddos reads the DeviceProfiles file that specifies the matching conditions and traffic filtering rules.
+Noddos reads a Device Profiles file that specifies the matching conditions and traffic filtering rules.
 Periodically, Noddos matches discovered devices with the device profile database to identify known devices.
-Noddos can be configured upload traffic statistics for identified devices and device attributes for devices it not yet has been able to match to a device profile.
+Noddos can be configured to upload traffic statistics for identified devices and device attributes for devices it has not yet been able to match to a device profile.
 There is a configuration file that can be used to specify a.o. whether traffic and device statistics should be uploaded and whether or not they should be uploaded anonymously.

 The Noddos process should be started at boot time.
-A systemctl file is included in the source for Ubuntu systems and an init.d/procd script is automatically installed by the package for [Lede project](https://lede-project.org/) firmware.
+The noddos package for routers running firmware of the [Lede project](https://lede-project.org/) includes an init.d/procd script that launches noddos.
+Additionally, a systemctl file is included in the source for Ubuntu systems.
 The process runs as a daemon and can drop privileges after initial startup.
 Due to issues with polling the file handle for a netfilter conntrack connection, it is recommended to not drop privileges so it is possible to re-establish the filehandle after poll errors occur.
+Depending on traffic patterns, the client can consume about 10MB of DRAM.
+Going forward that memory footprint should go down once more efficient storage of FQDNs and IP addresses is implemented.
+The CPU usage for the process is minimal after it has performed the inital processing of the dnsmasq log file.

 The 'getnoddosdeviceprofiles' script is used to securely download the list of Device Profiles over HTTPS from the Noddos web site, check the digital signature of the file using a Noddos certificate and makes the file available to the Noddos client.
 It needs access to the public cert that was used to sign the file.
 This script should be called at least once per day from cron.